 Most large consultancies have an established career structure for their staff, with frequent appraisals and an emphasis on individuals managing their own career.
 Typically you might move from the daily responsibility of a project to a more strategic role with team leadership and responsibility.

 The IT industry is so diverse and IT consultants perform such a variety of tasks that your career can develop into a number of different industries and sectors.

 Once you gain generalist experience, you may want to work as a senior consultant or specialise in a sector or a program such as SAP or Oracle.

 You may also take on greater responsibilities in another part of an organisation, such as:

-Other possible progression includes the development of specific technical expertise, possibly leading to contributing at national and international technical conferences.
+Other possible progression routes includes the development of specific technical expertise, possibly leading to contributing at national and international technical conferences.
 Some consultants go on to become IT specialists at partner level or IT architects.